shodgson/bilbybuilds/content/projects/speed-build-template.md

 make buildfront
 make deployfront AWS_PROFILE={profile} BUCKETNAME={bucketname}
 ```
+The site should be available at http://{bucketname}.s3-website{. or -}region}.amazonaws.com
 1. Create a cloudfront distribution to direct requests to the domain to the S3 bucket

 ## Optional extras that are low effort